MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-container-networking.md

 **ExternalName** - Creates a specific DNS entry for easier application access.

-The IP addresses for load balancers and services can be internal or external addresses depending on your over all network setup and can be dynamically assigned, or you can specify an existing static IP address to use.
+The IP addresses for load balancers and services can be internal or external addresses depending on your overall network setup and can be dynamically assigned, or you can specify an existing static IP address to use.
 An existing static IP address is often tied to a DNS entry.
-Internal load balancers are only assigned a private IP address, so they can not be accessed from the Internet.
+Internal load balancers are only assigned a private IP address, so they cannot be accessed from the Internet.

 ## Kubernetes networking on Azure Stack HCI basics